 The code sets minimum standards for fire-resistance ratings of components like walls, firestops, shaft enclosures, partitions, smoke barriers, floors, fire-resistive coatings, and sprayed fire-resistant materials, among other items.

 It even establishes standards for vegetation management to help reduce the risk of life-threatening wildfire spread.

 Broadly speaking, Chapter 7A applies to new buildings located in any Fire Hazard Severity Zone or any Wildland-Urban Interface Fire Area.
 This includes residential, commercial, educational, and other building types.

 There are some exceptions.
 For example, many utility buildings such as barns, carports, private garages, and sheds are exempt from some requirements of Chapter 7A.

 A Wildland-Urban Interface Area is a geographical area where houses and wildland vegetation meet or intermingle, identified by the state as a Fire Hazard Severity Zone.
 It is the area where wildfire problems are most pronounced and pose the greatest risk to people.

 WUI includes developed areas with sparse or no wildland vegetation but within proximity of a large patch of wildland.

 Wildfires frequently burn houses in the WUI.
 Because of the landscape and vegetation, wildfires in the WUI are difficult to fight.
 The vast majority of fires in Wildland-Urban Interface areas are human-caused.

 Yes!
-New buildings must comply with all applicable sections of the California Building Code, including Chapter 7A.
-If you’re building a new home in California, this applies to you!
+New buildings must comply with all applicable sections of the Building Code, including Chapter 7A.
+If you’re building a new home, this applies to you!
 Your builder is required to comply with the code’s wildfire protection measures.